The Anglo-American Adventure

 80. Here are three of Reagan's best quotes:

-81. In February 1986 two popular revolutions brought down the dictatorships of Jean-Claude "Baby Doc" Duvalier in Haiti, and Ferdinand (and Imelda) Marcos in the Philippines.
+81. In early 1986 two popular revolutions brought down the dictatorships of Jean-Claude "Baby Doc" Duvalier in Haiti, and Ferdinand (and Imelda) Marcos in the Philippines.
 Reagan showed his own version of a human rights-centered foreign policy by providing the airplanes to take those deposed tyrants away, thereby making sure that the revolutions in both countries remained bloodless.